railsuser2014/openobject-doc-book-en/3/3_9/periods_and_fiscal_years.rst

 Defining a Period or a Financial Year
 -------------------------------------

 To define your fiscal year, use the menu :menuselection:`Accounting --> Configuration --> Financial Accounting --> Periods --> Fiscal Year`.
 You can create several years in advance to define long-term budgets.

 .. figure::  images/account_period.png
    :scale: 75
    :align: center

-   *Defining a financial year and periods*
+   *Defining a Financial Year and Periods*

 First enter the date of the first day of your fiscal year and the last day.
 Then to create the periods, click one of the two buttons at the bottom depending on whether you want to create twelve 1-month or four 3-month periods:

 *  :guilabel:`Create Monthly Periods` ,